 For full-time graduate and undergraduate students who seek a commission in the U.S. Army after receiving their college degrees, scholarships are awarded, in addition to an allocation for books and an annual stipend.
 Contact ROTC for additional information.

-Full-time New Jersey residents may qualify for the TAG grant of up to $13,590 (maximum grant for the 2022-2023 academic year) by completing the Free Application for Federal Student Aid (FAFSA) and demonstrating financial need.
-Students are required to complete the additional untaxed questions with HESAA on the link provided on the FAFSA or directly on HESAA’s website.
+Full-time New Jersey residents may qualify for the TAG grant of up to $13,590 (maximum grant for the 2022-2023 academic year) by completing the Free Application for Federal Student Aid (FAFSA) by the State's deadline and demonstrating financial need.
+Students are required to complete all outstanding Tasks directly on HESAA’s website.
 Eligibility is determined by the New Jersey Higher Education Student Assistance Authority (HESAA).
 HESAA has their own deadlines so students must comply with them.
 The Tuition Aid Grant requires full-time registration and can only be applied to tuition.
 More information regarding this award can be found at www.HESAA.org.